embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ## Basic usage
-To start using Arduino CLI, you actually just need to use three basic commands: create new sketch, build a sketch and upload the binary to the board.
+To start using Arduino CLI, you actually just need to use three basic commands:
+- create new sketch,
+- build a sketch,
+- upload the binary to the board.

 ### Creating a new sketch

-You can create new sketch with
+You can create new sketch with the `arduino-cli sketch new` command:
 ```
-$ cd Arduino
-$ arduino-cli sketch new MyFirstSketch
+$ arduino-cli sketch new MyBlink
-Sketch created in: /home/kate/Arduino/MyFirstSketch
+Sketch created in: /home/kate/Arduino/MyBlink
 ```

-By default, the sketches are created inside current working directory.
+By default, the sketches are created inside current working directory, so remember to change directory to where you want to store your sketch.

 ### Compile a sketch
 To compile a sketch, use `arduino-cli compile` command followed by: